Mass Stipends, Gregorian Masses and Deferred Mass Stipends

 - It is not required that Masses be said by the same priest, but they must be said for thirty consecutive days, whether by one, two, or more priests, and all for the same intention.

-When we receive an inquiry about Deferred Mass Stipends, we will send you an introductory letter with several forms, including: a Proposal for Deferred Mass Stipends, an Explanation of Mass Types (regular Masses or Gregorian Masses), and an Agreement Form.
+When you inquire about Deferred Mass Stipends, we will send you an introductory letter with several forms, including: a Proposal for Deferred Mass Stipends, an Explanation of Mass Types (regular Masses or Gregorian Masses), and an Agreement Form.
 We ask that you fill out and sign the Agreement Form and return it to our office.
-Once received, we will send you an acknowledgment letter and a form to give to the individual who will notify the Mission Office upon your death or the beneficiary's death.
+Once received, we will send you an acknowledgment letter and a form to give to the individual who will notify the Mission Office upon the beneficiary's death.

 NOTE: If you have established a Will or Trust, you may not need to establish a Deferred Mass Stipend Account.
 You could direct in your will that a specific amount of money be "distributed to the Mission Office, Archdiocese of Saint Louis as an unrestricted distribution, in name and memory of (Name) for Masses to be celebrated for the repose of their soul."
 (Suggested wording for Will or Trust.)
 Or, you could direct in your will that the amount be directed to your parish for the Masses to be celebrated.